 PARENT GUIDE: SUPPORTING YOUR CHILD THROUGH A CRISIS

 The horrific tragedy in Uvalde has rocked communities across the world, and parents in Richardson have told us how afraid many children are for their safety, especially in school.
-Last week’s incident in Richardson also created a high level of fear and stress among our students, teachers, administrators, and of course, parents and caregivers.
-We are thankful to the Richardson Police Department for their swift and effective response.
+When a violent incident occurs in our own community it also creates a high level of fear and stress among our students, teachers, administrators, and of course, parents and caregivers.
+We are thankful to the Richardson Police Department for their swift and effective response times.
 Knowing how difficult these events have been for our community, we’ve shared some resources for you below.
 Every child, teen, and adult will respond differently to crises, so we hope this information is helpful for you.

 help for children ages 2.5 - 5